pwpearson/pwpSCAD/README.md

            a: Cathetus
            b: Other Cathetus
            c: hypotenuse
-   alpha (⍺): angle opposite of Cathetus a; angle adjacent of Cathetus b
+   alpha (⍺): angle opposite of Cathetus a; angle adjacent of Cathetus b
-    beta (𝜷): angle adjacent of Cathetus a; angle opposite of Cathetus b
+    beta (𝜷): angle adjacent of Cathetus a; angle opposite of Cathetus b
            h: height of triangle
 ```